tresoldi/panphylo/README.rst

 manipulating phylogenetic data, especially for non-biological datasets.

 .. image:: panfilo_small.png
-   :alt: Panfilo, from Boccaccio's *Decameron*, as pictured in Bodleian Library MS. Holkham 49, fol.
+   :alt: Panfilo, from Boccaccio's Decameron, as pictured in Bodleian Library MS. Holkham 49, fol.
 148r

 There are a wide variety of similar tools for both local and remote